GabrieleCalarota/Geocoding_Text_To_Address/README.md

 ## Scope

-Could you please write a program in Python that will query external API to translate free text formatted address to structured address.
+A program in Python that will query external API to translate free text formatted address to structured address.
 For example: https://maps.googleapis.com/maps/api/geocode/json)
 Or any other public API can also be used if will provide required features